truenas/documentation/content/SCALE/Virtualization/CreatingManagingVMsSCALE.md

 From the Virtualization menu, click the ADD button to start the VM Wizard.

+**Operating System:**
+* Guest Operating System: Linux
+* Name:
+* Descrition:
+* Click the Next Button

 ![SCALEDebianVMOperatingSystem](/images/SCALE/ScaleDebianVMOsSystem.png "Debian VM Add: OS")

-Operating System
-Guest Operating System: Linux
-Name:
-Descrition:
-Click the Next Button
+**CPU and Memory:**
+* Change the memory size to 1024 and click the Next button

 ![SCALEDebianVMCpuMemory](/images/SCALE/ScaleDebianVMCpuMemory.png "Debian VM Add: CPU Memory")

-CPU and Memory
+**Disks:**
+* Select Create new disk image
+* Select the Zvol location
-Change the memory size to 1024 and click the Next button
+* Change the size to 30 Gib
+* Click the Next button

 ![SCALEDebianVMDisks](/images/SCALE/ScaleDebianVMDisks.png "Debian VM Add: Disks")

-Disks
-Select Create new disk image
-Select the Zvol location
-Chane the size to 30 Gib
+**Network Interface:**
+* Attach NIC: Select the physical interface to associate with the VM.
-Click the Next button
+* Click the Next button.

 ![SCALEDebianVMNetwork](/images/SCALE/ScaleDebianVMNetwork.png "Debian VM Add: Network")

-Network Interface
-Attach NIC: Select the physical interface to associate with the VM.
+**Installation Media:**
+* In this case I have uploaded the installation media to /mnt/tank2/isostorage/.
+Click on the installation ISO, debian-11.0.0-amd64-netinst.iso in this case.
+Note: If the iso isn't uploaded, select the "Upload an installer image file" box, slect a dataset to upload the iso to, click the Choose file button, and click the Upload button.
-Click the Next button.
+* Click the Next button.

 ![SCALEDebianVMInstallationMedia](/images/SCALE/ScaleDebianVMInstallMedia.png "Debian VM Add: Installation Media")

-Installation Media:
-In this case I have uploaded the installation media to /mnt/tank2/isostorage/.
-Click on the installation ISO, debian-11.0.0-amd64-netinst.iso in this case.
-If the iso isn'r uploaded, select the "Upload an installer image file" box, slect a dataset to upload the iso to, click the Choose file button, and click the Upload button.
+**GPU:**
-Click the Next button.
+* Click the Next button

 ![SCALEDebianVMGpu](/images/SCALE/ScaleDebianVMGPU.png "Debian VM Add: GPU")

-GPU
-Click the Next button
+**Confirm Options:**
+* Verify the information is correct and then click the Submit button.

 ![SCALEDebianVMConfirm](/images/SCALE/ScaleDebianVMInstallConfirm.png "Debian VM Add: Install confirm")

-Confirm Options
-Verify the information is correct and then click the Submit button.

-Expand the VM by clicking on the down poiy=ting arrow to the right of the new VM.
+Expand the VM by clicking on the down pointing arrow to the right of the new VM.
 Click the Start button

 Click the Display button

+**Debian Graphical Install**
+I this example I used the following values:
-Press the Retuen key, on the keyboard, to start the Debian Graphical Install.
+* Press the Retuen key, on the keyboard, to start the Debian Graphical Install.
-Language: English, click the continue button.
+* Language: English, click the continue button.
-Location: United States, click the continue button.
+* Location: United States, click the continue button.
-Keymap: American English, click the continue button.
+* Keymap: American English, click the continue button.

 Installation begins

-If the Network Configuration fails, click the Continue button.
+* If the Network Configuration fails, click the Continue button.
-Do not configure the network at this time, click the Continue button.
+* Do not configure the network at this time, click the Continue button.
-Enter a Hostname, click the Continue button.
+* Enter a Hostname, click the Continue button.
-Enter the root password and re-enter the root password.
+* Enter the root password and re-enter the root password.
 Click the Continue button.
-Enter a New User name, click the Continue button.
+* Enter a New User name, click the Continue button.
-Select the uaername for your account (it should already be filled in), click the Continue button.
+* Select the uaername for your account (it should already be filled in), click the Continue button.
-Enter and re-enter the password for the user account, then click the Continue button.
+* Enter and re-enter the password for the user account, then click the Continue button.
-Choose the time zone, Eastern in this case, and click the Continue button.
+* Choose the time zone, Eastern in this case, and click the Continue button.

 Disk Detection should begin

-Partition disks: select Guided - use entire disk, click the Continue button.
+* Partition disks: select Guided - use entire disk, click the Continue button.
-Select the avaialble disk, click the Continue button.
+* Select the avaialble disk, click the Continue button.
-Select "All files in one partition (secommended for new users), click the Continue button.
+* Select "All files in one partition (secommended for new users), click the Continue button.
-Select "Finish partitioning and write changes to disk, click the Continue button.
+* Select "Finish partitioning and write changes to disk, click the Continue button.
-Select "Yes" to "Write the changes to disks?", click the Continue button.
+* Select "Yes" to "Write the changes to disks?", click the Continue button.

 Installing the base system

-Select "No" to the question "Scan extra installation media, click the Continue button.
+* Select "No" to the question "Scan extra installation media, click the Continue button.
-Select "Yes" when asked "Continue without a network mirror, click the Continue button.
+* Select "Yes" when asked "Continue without a network mirror, click the Continue button.

 Installing Software

-Select "No" when asked "Participate in the package usage survey" , click the Continue button.
+* Select "No" when asked "Participate in the package usage survey" , click the Continue button.
-Select Standard system utilities, click the Continue button.
+* Select Standard system utilities, click the Continue button.
-Click the Continue botton when the installation is finished.
+* Click the Continue botton when the installation is finished.

 Close the Display window and Click the Power Off button to stop the new VM.

 Click the Devices button.

 Click the 3 dots next to the CDROM, select Delete, and click the Delete Device button.

 Click Virtualization and expand the new VM by clicking on the down poiting arrow to the right.

 Click the Start button.

 Click the Display button.

+{{< hint warning >}}
+The grub file does not run when the VM is started.
+This can be done manually, after each start,  at the shell prompt by typing:
+* Type FS0: and the Reurn key on the Keyboard.
+* Type cd EFI and the Reurn key on the Keyboard.
+* Type cd Debian and the Reurn key on the Keyboard
+* Type grubx64.efi

-To set the grub file to run on startup instead of having to maually start it up each time: at the Shell prompt type FS0:
+To set it up to automatically start up create the startup.nsh file at the root directory on the vm.
+At the shell prompt type *edit startup.nsh*.
+In the editor type:
-Type ls
-There needs to be a startup.nsh file is this directory with the command to start up debian.

-To create this file type edit startup.nsh in the editor type:
-FS0:
-cd EFI
-CD Debian
+* Type FS0: and the Reurn key on the Keyboard.
+* Type cd EFIand the Reurn key on the Keyboard.
+* Type cd Debian and the Reurn key on the Keyboard.
-grubx64.efi
+* Type grubx64.efi

-Type the Control+s keys(Command+s for Mac OS) and then the return key Type the Control+q keys to quit
+* Type the Control+s keys(Command+s for Mac OS) and then the return key.
+* Type the Control+q keys to quit.
+*
 Close the Dispaly window

+To test if it now boots up on startup:
-Power off the VM
+* Power off the VM
-Click the Start button and then click the Dispaly button
+* Click the Start button
+* Click the Dispaly button

-Log into your Debian VM.
+* Log into your Debian VM.
+{{< /hint >}}

 {{< /tab >}}